3. Credit for prior learning

 • Micro-credentials

-If a PLAR exemption is granted, your record shows the code P, and no grade is recorded at Georgian College.
-EX grades have no numerical value and are not included in your program/graduation GPA.
+If a PLAR exemption is granted, your record shows the grade code P, and no numerical grade is recorded at Georgian College.
+P grades have no numerical value and are not included in your program/graduation GPA.
 In addition, unsuccessful PLAR assessments are not recorded on your record.

 3.2.1 PLAR assessment methods

-PLAR is assessed in several ways by faculty to determine that your learning or life experiences match at least 80 per cent of the learning outcomes.
-Depending on the number of PLAR petitions you make, timing of the assessments may vary.
-The priority for PLAR assessment is for courses in the upcoming term.
-Courses that have prerequisites are assessed once the prerequisite has been met.
-Assessment methods used include, but are not limited to:
+PLAR is assessed in several ways by faculty to determine that your work, learning, or life experiences match at least 80 per cent of the learning outcomes.
+Assessment methods include, but are not limited to:

 • challenge exams